 What is it?

 Permaculture is a design system.
 It’s the direct application of the principles of ecology in the design of sustainable human habitats.
-Many people think permaculture is just about growing things; and although there is a large focus on food production (we all need food), it goes way beyond that – into health, education, community, architecture, economics and more.
+Many people think permaculture is just about growing things; and although there is a large focus on food production (we all need food), it goes way beyond that – into energy, health, education, community, architecture, economics and more.
 It brings sustainability into all aspects of life.

 Permaculture pulls its resources from 3 main areas: nature, traditional (usually less environmentally-damaging) systems, and modern scientific and technological knowledge.